MacNutt History, Family Crest & Coats of Arms

 The surname MacNutt was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area.
 The name is "a variant of Macnaught (of Kilquhanite, Galloway)"

-Important Dates for the MacNutt family
+Early History of the MacNutt family

 This web page shows only a small excerpt of our MacNutt research.
 Another 154 words (11 lines of text) covering the years 1296, 1357, 1448, 1473, 1519, 1400, 1606, 1634, 1612, 1617, 1634, 1646 and 1718 are included under the topic Early MacNutt History in all our PDF Extended History products and printed products wherever possible.